ananeridev/ananeridev/README.md

 ### 💡 About me

 🌸 I like clean code, good coffee, and fast deploys.
-🧠 Always chasing scalability without compromising simplicity.
+🧠 Always chasing scalability with simplicity.
 🎤 Speaker & content creator – sharing dev tips and real-world insights!
 🎯 Passionate about developer experience and automated testing.
 🎸 Bassist in my spare time (rarely, always playing in my room)